How would you like to double your revenue?

 You need to tell your customer why they should purchase this higher-priced item.

-If you’re trying to upsell a bigger TV, talk about the amazing parties they could have on Superbowl or watching The Walking Dead.
+If you’re trying to upsell a bigger TV, talk about the amazing parties they could have on Superbowl Sunday or while watching The Walking Dead season finale.

 If you’re trying to upsell extra sheets, talk about the hassle of washing your sheets or the importance of extra clean sheets and good sleep.